SoftHu/tos_avg/En/Kon.md

 Start -->1775172034569980[<b>Speaker 👉 Kon:</b>
 \nThis Christmas it finally feels like we're celebrating at home!]
 Start -->1775617925092739[<b>Speaker 👉 Kon:</b>
-\nCan we stop by town to see Yui?
+\nCan we stop by town to see &lbrace;npc.4209&rbrace;?
 She might have some cake for us!]
 Start -->1775617925095815[<b>Speaker 👉 Kon:</b>
 \nCan we just spend the day sleeping?
 I'm sooo tired.]
 Start -->1775617925096843[<b>Speaker 👉 Kon:</b>